madand/runit-services/README.md

 how to set up user services see [Installation as local services](#installation-as-local-services) in `pipewire` service notes.

+### safeeyes

+[Safe Eyes](https://slgobinath.github.io/SafeEyes/) is a Free and Open Source tool for Linux users to reduce and prevent repetitive strain injury (RSI).

+`safeeyes` service is supposed to be run with a user X-session.
+For more info on how to set up user services see [Installation as local services](#installation-as-local-services) in `pipewire` service notes.

 ### syncthing

 [Syncthing](https://github.com/syncthing/syncthing) is a continuous file